Quantum-secure message authentication via blind-unforgeability: Preliminaries

-Given a finite set $X$, the notation $x \inrand X$ will mean that $x$ is a uniformly random element of $X$.
-Given a subset $B$ of a set $X$, let $\chi_B : X \to \bits$ denote the characteristic function of $B$, i.e., $\chi_B(x) = 1$ if $x \in B$ and $\chi_B(x)=0$ else.
+\paragraph{Basic notation and conventions.} Given a finite set $X$, the notation $x \inrand X$ will mean that $x$ is a uniformly random element of $X$.
+Given a subset $B$ of a set $X$, let $\chi_B : X \to \bits$ denote the characteristic function of $B$, i.e., $\chi_B(x) = 1$ if $x \in B$ and $\chi_B(x)=0$ otherwise.
 When we say that a classical function $F$ is efficiently computable, we mean that there exists a uniform family of deterministic classical circuits which computes $F$.
 We will consider three classes of algorithms: (i.) unrestricted algorithms, modeling computationally unbounded adversaries, (ii.) probabilistic poly-time algorithms (PPTs), modeling classical adversaries, and (iii.) quantum poly-time algorithms (QPTs), modeling quantum adversaries.
 We assume that the latter two are given as polynomial-time uniform families of circuits.
 For PPTs, these are probabilistic circuits.
 For QPTs, they are quantum circuits, which may contain both unitary gates and measurements.
 We will often assume (without loss of generality) that the measurements are postponed to the end of the circuit, and that they take place in the computational basis.
 Given an algorithm $\algo A$, we let $\algo A(x)$ denote the (in general, mixed) state output by $\algo A$ on input $x$.
 In particular, if $\algo A$ has classical output, then $\algo A(x)$ denotes a probability distribution.
-Unless otherwise stated, the probability is taken over all random coins and measurements of $\algo A$, and any randomness used to select the input $x$.
+Unless otherwise stated, the probability is taken over all random coins and measurements of $\algo A$ and any randomness used to select the input $x$.
 If $\algo A$ is an oracle algorithm and $F$ a classical function, then $\algo A^F(x)$ is the mixed state output by $\algo A$ equipped with oracle $F$ and input $x$; the probability is now also taken over any randomness used to generate $F$.